 It is 1818, and Ludwig van Beethoven warmly welcomes an Englishman who is delivering a gift to his flat – a sturdy Broadwood piano from London.
 They drink, and Ludwig enters into a “raptus” (the rambling trance-like state he is susceptible to whenever he’s in the midst of Creation).
 He shares with his guest some of his new sonata, the Hammerklavier, which he promises will be the greatest sonata he ever writes.

-Scene/movement two, the Scherzo, is fast, healthy, and light -- as Ludwig was in his earliest days in Vienna.
-He rejoices in Nature (his temple) by playing some of his Pastoral sonata.
+Episode 3 follows movement two, the Scherzo; fast, healthy, and light -- as Ludwig was in his earliest days in Vienna.
+He rejoices in nature (his temple) by playing some of his Pastoral sonata.
 But this movement also hints at coming war and tribulation, with its Eroica theme variation.
 Remembering Napoleon, Beethoven plays some of his Les Adieux and Tempest for the English visitor.

-The fourth scene/movement finally breaks this raptus and returns us to the "present".
-Ludwig and the play work within an ambitious and experimental form -- a new type of Fugue -- for this final movement.
+Episode 5 / movement four, Beethoven finally breaks this raptus and returns us to the "present".
+Ludwig and the audio drama work within an ambitious and experimental form -- a new type of Fugue -- for this final movement.
 He will challenge himself as he never has before, and throw down a gauntlet to any performer who dares to play it, or any audience who wants to hear it.
 He revels in its ridiculous complexity -- for as his mother taught him, "what is difficult, is good."

 The Boondogglers are “agit-info” performers from the Seattle area.
 Freaking out audiences since their Seattle Fringe Festival days in the ‘90s, they return from hiatus to keep confusing, educating, and utterly entertaining audiences.
 James Jordan wrote five plays with The Boondogglers, including eMpTy V, a Seattle New City Playwrights Festival Finalist, and CJD: USA, spotlighted by The New York Times during UTC’s NeuroFEST.